padmashree11/lambadaframework/README.md

 We prepared an example project to show how to configure a project for Lambada and deploy it to API Gateway.

 1. Download the [example project](https://github.com/cagataygurturk/lambadaframework-boilerplate).
-2. Make sure your default profile has admin privileges or at least has the following profile:
+2. Make sure your default profile has admin privileges or at least has the following policy:

     ```
         {